lintool/guide/writing-pet-peeves.md

 ## Grammar and Style

++ Use superlatives and "hype phrases" sparingly - things like "drammatically improves the user experience" - unless it's actually warranted.
+If you improve precision from 0.4 to 0.8, calling the improvements _dramatic_ might be warranted.
+A 5% improvement is not.
+I would let the results speak from themselves.
+Overuse of superlatives potentially turns off reviewers.

++ Related, use the term _significant_ only in the technical sense of statistically significant.

 + Stay in the same tense!
 Some authors like to describe experiments in the past tense, e.g., "The user received a push notification and clicked on it."
 Others like to describe experiments in the present tense, e.g., "The user receives a push notification and clicks on it."
 Both are fine, but stay consistent in the same tense.
 Don't write, "The user receives a push notification and clicks on it.
 The click was then recorded by the server."

 + "Related work", **not** "related works".
 "Work" is a collective noun, like "staff".
 You don't write "research staffs".
 Wait, you ask: if this is indeed the case, why would you write ["DaVinci is the creator of several famous _works_ of art"](https://twitter.com/mmparker/status/991012314332545024)?
 Well, that's a completely different context: "work" in "related work" is intended to refer to a body of work collectively, as in "the literature".
 You don't write "related literatures" (well, except in a very narrow sense, something like "isolated silos of related literatures").
 Note that "DaVinci's work" and "DaVinci's works" are both fine, but in different contexts.
 The first might refer to his body of work collectively; the second focuses on individual pieces.
 Also, be aware of subject-verb agreement.